Emperor of India: History

 The idea of having Queen Victoria proclaimed Empress of India was not particularly new, as Lord Ellenborough had already suggested it in 1843 upon becoming the governor-general of India.
 By 1874, Major-General Sir Henry Ponsonby, the Queen's private secretary, had ordered English charters to be scrutinised for imperial titles, with Edgar and Stephen mentioned as sound precedents.
-The Queen, possibly irritated by the sallies of the republicans, the tendency to democracy, and the realisation that her influence was manifestly on the decline, was urging the move.
+The Queen, possibly irritated by the strength of republicanism in Britain in the early 1870s and her declining influence, was urging the move.
 Another factor may have been that the Queen's first child, Victoria, was married to Frederick, the heir apparent to the German Empire.
 Upon becoming empress, she would outrank her mother.
 By January 1876, the Queen's insistence was so great that Benjamin Disraeli felt that he could procrastinate no longer.
 Initially, Victoria had considered the style "Empress of Great Britain, Ireland, and India", but Disraeli had persuaded the Queen to limit the title to India in order to avoid controversy.
 Hence, the title Kaisar-i-Hind was coined in 1876 by the orientalist G.W.
 Leitner as the official imperial title for the British monarch in India.
 The term Kaisar-i-Hind means emperor of India in the vernacular of the Hindi and Urdu languages.
 The word kaisar, meaning 'emperor', is a derivative of the Roman imperial title caesar (via Persian and Ottoman Turkish – see Kaiser-i-Rum), and is cognate with the German title Kaiser, which was borrowed from the Latin at an earlier date.

 Many in the United Kingdom, however, regarded the assumption of the title as an obvious development from the Government of India Act 1858, which resulted in the founding of British India, ruled directly by the Crown.
 The public were of the opinion that the title of "queen" was no longer adequate for the ceremonial ruler of what was often referred to informally as the "Indian Empire".
 The new styling underlined the fact that the native states were no longer a mere agglomeration but a collective entity.